gruntwork-io/docs/_docs-sources/foundations/accounts/enable-control-tower.md

 :::

-1. Three(3) unique email addresses for your management, logs, and security(audit) accounts.
+1. Two(2) new unique email addresses for your logs, and security(audit) accounts.

 ## Enable AWS Control Tower